7 LSTM Networks

 The previous chapter showed the central weakness of a plain RNN: the hidden state is recursively updated, but the gradients used for learning can vanish as they are propagated backward through many time steps.
 Long Short-Term Memory (LSTM) networks were designed to address precisely this problem.

-The key innovation is the introduction of a dedicated cell state \(C_t\), which acts as a more stable memory path through time.
-This memory path is controlled by gates: small neural-network components that decide what information to retain, what new information to add, and what part of the internal memory to expose as the hidden state.
+LSTMs add a dedicated cell state \(C_t\) that acts as a stable memory path through time, controlled by gates — small neural-network components that decide what information to retain, what new information to add, and what part of the internal memory to expose as the hidden state.

 For econometricians, LSTMs are useful when the relevant predictive state may evolve over time and depend on information from more than only the most recent observations.
 Examples include asset pricing with time-varying macroeconomic states, macroeconomic forecasting with long predictor histories, and volatility or risk forecasting with persistent regimes.